 My best guess for the duration of the gap?
 Three years, minimum.
-But it could be anywhere from two months to thirteen years from when I’m writing this.
+But it could be anywhere from two months to two decades from when I’m working this out (2005).
 (That is, there’s a two month gap between the last possible Feast of Trumpets and seven schematic years—2,520 days—prior to the definitive Feast of Tabernacles that will commence the Millennial reign of the Messiah in the fall of 2033, if my observations are correct.)
 There isn’t enough sand left in the world’s hourglass for any more time than that.
 Every shred of secular evidence, by the way, is conspiring to confirm my thoughts on God’s timetable.
 (See Volume 4.)

 It’s entirely possible, in fact, that the rapture itself will play a major part in the rise of the Antichrist.
 Because the Event is so unprecedented and inexplicable, many will conclude that the whole world is facing a common enemy—as yet unidentified, which makes it even scarier.
 Sun Tzu put it this way in The Art of War: “The enemy of my enemy is my friend.”
 (He was wrong, by the way, but let’s not go there.)
 The conventional wisdom is that if we face a common foe, we must all pull together to defeat him.
 The earth will be far more ready to accept a one-world government than it has ever been before.
 This mood (at first) will not be motivated by concerns about conquest or military threats, nor by economic uncertainty, nor by new-age fuzzy thinking, but by a widespread fear of a powerful and unknown common enemy—maybe even one who is “not of this world.”
 But the odd notion that this “enemy” could actually turn out to be the Creator-God of the universe will occur to very few.
 After all, there are still dozens of major religions represented, and hundreds of spin-off cults.
 They can’t all be wrong, can they?